Lara Croft: Tomb Raider – The Cradle of Life: Music

-Score
+The film's soundtrack was released by Hollywood Records and Warner Bros.
+Records on July 22, 2003.
 The film's score was composed and conducted by Alan Silvestri and performed by the Sinfonia of London.
 It was released in 2003 by Varèse Sarabande.

-On October 28, 2022, Varèse Sarabande reissued the score in a two-disc deluxe edition, which included thirty minutes of unreleased musical tracks, including music from the film's "Lab Scene" composed by Craig Armstrong, and Silvestri's previously unheard reinterpretation thereof.
+A deluxe edition re-issue was published by Varèse Sarabande on October 7, 2022.

 Release

 Home media

 Lara Croft Tomb Raider: The Cradle of Life was released on DVD and VHS on November 18, 2003; a Blu-ray release followed on October 8, 2013.
 A 4K UHD Blu-ray version was released on February 27, 2018.

 In the United Kingdom, the film was watched by 4.8 million viewers on television in 2007, making it the year's fifth most-watched British film on television.

 Reception

 Box office

 The film debuted in fourth place behind Bad Boys II, Pirates of the Caribbean: The Curse of the Black Pearl and Spy Kids 3-D: Game Over with a take of $21.8 million.
 In the United Kingdom, the film opened at number three behind American Wedding and Pirates of the Caribbean: The Curse of the Black Pearl, earning £1.5 million in its first three days.
 It also ranked third behind the latter film and Finding Nemo in Australia, collecting $1.3 million during its opening weekend.
 The film finished with a domestic gross of $65.6 million and a worldwide total of $160.1 million.

 The Cradle of Life was considered more successful at the international box office, but was a domestic box office failure.
 Paramount blamed the failure of the film on the poor performance of the then-latest installment of the video game series, Tomb Raider: The Angel of Darkness.
 After numerous delays, Angel of Darkness was rushed to shelves just over a month before the release of the film, despite the final product being unfinished and loaded with bugs.
 It spawned mediocre sales, and mixed reviews from critics.
 Former Eidos Interactive senior executive Jeremy Heath-Smith, who was also credited as an executive producer in the film, resigned days after the game was released.
 IGN wrote, "the film's lower box office haul was enough to cut this franchise short."